 From this one chart we can say two things:

-Daily re-leveraging (to 2x, 3x, etc.) combined with high volatility creates compounding issues, often referred to as the “constant leverage trap.”
+Daily re-leveraging (to 2x, 3x, etc.) combined with high volatility creates compounding issues.
+It is often referred to as the “constant leverage trap”.
 When the path of returns is not trending but alternating back and forth between positive and negative returns (seesawing action), the act of re-leveraging is mathematically destructive.
 The reason: you are increasing exposure (leveraging from a higher level) after a gain and decreasing exposure (leveraging from a lower level) after a loss, again and again.

 The opposite of this harmful scenario is an environment that is friendly to leverage: uptrends with streaks in performance and low volatility.